What Physical Care Actually Buys You in a Virtual-First World

 What I'm describing is one level deeper.
 Not specialists in the same building.
 Specialists in the same practice.

 Picture a single practice — one financial entity, one team, one care plan owner — where the GP, the endocrinologist, the cardiologist, and the dietician work together.
 They share a record because there's one record.
 They share a patient list because there's one patient list.
 They meet about the patient because the patient is theirs collectively, not handed off across organizational boundaries.
-The labs, the imaging, the body composition work, the infusion suite when it's needed — those are in-house because the practice owns the delivery, not just the space.
+Labs, imaging, dietary, therapy, those are in-house because the practice owns the delivery, not just the space.

 The building this happens in is incidental.
 It can be a dedicated facility.
 It can be a floor in a medical office building.
 It can be a well-designed second-generation suite.
 What matters is that the people inside it are accountable to each other for the same patient, and the patient never has to forward a record, chase a referral, or explain their history twice.